Dog shaking a student's hand in Hartpury lab

 You’ll explore this relationship and learn how to manage, protect and promote our mutual bond to enhance people’s lives, animal welfare and the environment.
 Our 70-species Animal Collection will provide opportunities to interact with different animals and observe this relationship first-hand.

-You’ll explore the human-animal bond in terms of human psychology, and consider the complexities of our interactions with animals; which range from using animals as resources to improving our mental and physical wellbeing.
+You’ll explore the human-animal bond in terms of human psychology, and consider the complexities of our interactions with animals; such as their roles as resources or in enhancing our learning experiences and wellbeing.
 You’ll study the fundamentals in animal health, behaviour and welfare, to understand the needs of animals.

 The human-animal bond is key to success in so many industries, and so your career options are excitingly diverse.